2016-17 Board of Directors

 From 2008-2012, he served as Vice President of the Canadian Deaf Sports Association (CDSA), communicating regularly with the Executive Director, developing policies, and attending Sports Reform Congresses in Bratislava, Taipei and Rome.

 At the present time he is serving as President of the Canadian Deaf Ice Hockey Federation.
 He enjoyed acting as a delegate for Team Canada at the 2nd World Deaf Ice Hockey Championship in Helsinki in March 2013.
+Mark is current bid chair for the 2021 World Deaf Ice Hockey championships to be held in Vancouver.

 |DANIEL PAGAN - Member at Large